 Safe recruitment is central to the safeguarding of children and young people.
 All organisations which employ staff or volunteers to work with children and young people have a duty to safeguard and promote their welfare.
 This includes ensuring that the organisation adopts safe recruitment and selection procedures which prevent unsuitable persons from gaining access to children.

-For additional guidance, see Allegations Against Staff or Volunteers Procedure.
+For additional guidance, see Allegations Against Staff or Volunteers who Work with Children Procedure.

 The principles of safe recruitment should also be included in the terms of any contract or service level agreements drawn up between the organisation and contractors or agencies that provide services for, or staff to work with, children and young people.
 Any service level agreement or contract should contain a safeguarding statement, which makes explicit the standards expected.
 The agreement should be regularly reviewed.